emencia/cookiecutter-djangocms3-buildout/docs/install.rst

 Also if you need to use a **PostgreSQL** database instead of the default **sqlite3** database, you will need a library to build **psycopg2**, this library is called ``libpq``.

 ..
 NOTE::
-   All created projects are shipped with a README file that contain all necessary details to build it and use it.
+   All created projects are shipped with a README file that should contains all necessary details to build it and use it.
 This will be a simplified procedure with a **Makefile** command to launch the `buildout`_ process.